mirrorkeydev/Recipes/content/posts/vanillepudding.md

   - "vegetarian"
 ---

-> Enjoyed hot as well as cold with your favorite mix-ins or fruit. :)
+> Enjoyed hot as well as cold with your favorite mix-ins or fruit :)

 <div class="figure">